 Minimum Age 18

-Our AIARE Level 1 Courses are designed for people looking to build a foundation for safe Backcountry travel.
+Our immersion learning based AIARE Level 1 Courses are designed for people looking to build a foundation for safe Backcountry travel.
 This comprehensive 3-day course focuses on hazard evaluation, decision-making and companion rescue in avalanche terrain.
 These courses include proper instruction for basic safety and protocols for safe backcountry travel.
 Over the 3-days you will learn the skills and tools needed to navigate the winter mountains and evaluate the snowpack when traveling through avalanche terrain.

 - Top Long Sleeve Synthetic: medium to expedition weight long underwear Guide Pick: Mountain Hardwear Butterman 1/2 zip